 From beaches and coves to the rocky peaks of the Cascade Range and Mount Shasta and glistening blue lakes, this trip highlights the diversity of America’s geography and affords a range of travel adventures within a single holiday.

-Aboard the train, guests can enjoy free Wi-Fi access to share those all-important snaps and relax in air conditioned carriages with comfortable, reclining seats.
+Aboard the train, guests can enjoy free Wi-Fi access to share those all-important snaps and relax in air-conditioned carriages with comfortable, reclining seats.

 Travelling by train offers a wealth of advantages and it’s a brilliant way to see sights that simply aren’t possible when exploring on foot or driving a car.
-If you love the idea of a rail adventure as part of your next holiday, there are some wonderful itineraries on offer worldwide.
+If you love the idea of a rail journey as part of your next holiday, there are some wonderful itineraries on offer worldwide.